Skip to content

 Social media really needs no introduction.
 However, for those of you blogging, this can be a great vehicle to extend the reach of your content to a new audience.

-First define which social platforms your audience uses.
-Then publish original content aligned with your content topics and needs of your tribe.
+First, define which social platforms your audience uses.
+Then, publish original content aligned with your content topics and the needs of your tribe.

 For those struggling to create social content, look no further than your own backyard.
 A pro tip: take your existing blog posts or other forms of content and break them up into social postings.
-It’s content already written and approved and easily repurposed for social.
+Its content is already written and approved and easily repurposed for social.

 How to Create a Content Marketing Strategy